Why do we need another view of the world? Here is a short introduction to constructive journalism and how we work with it.

-Rather than subscribing to a dystopian world view on one hand, or glossing over the world’s problems on the other, World’s Best News is using constructive journalism to illustrate the progress being made in the developing regions in recent decades.
-We remain editorially independent, but often cooperate with NGOs and the private sector to research and write news about development issues and solutions from all over the world.
+Rather than subscribing to a dystopian world view on one hand, or glossing over the world’s problems on the other, World’s Best News is using constructive journalism to illustrate some of the progress being made in global development in recent decades.
+And to shine a light on the possible solutions on the challenges we face while moving towards a more sustainable world.
+We aim to inspire our readers and bring about fact-based hope.

 Our constructive journalism is based on:

-- a focus on progress, possibilites and solutions to the big challenges facing the world today
+- a focus on progress, possibilities and solutions to the big challenges facing the world today

 - a critical but not negative approach